 The admiration soon became mutual.
 Bowman was “a journalist of far greater technical skill than I and a young man of extraordinary drive and energy,” wrote Pringle.
 “He would be sitting at his desk when I arrived at eleven in the morning and would still be there, subbing copy, reading proofs, making up pages, when I left in the bitter frost of a winter’s night at one or two the next morning.
 Heaven knows when he went home.”

 Pringle wasn’t the only new arrival.
-“For the first time,” writes George Munster in A Paper Prince, “the Canberra Times had a news editor, a features editor, a political correspondent, an economics writer and a chief subeditor.”
+“For the first time,” writes George Munster in his biography of Rupert Murdoch, A Paper Prince, “the Canberra Times had a news editor, a features editor, a political correspondent, an economics writer and a chief subeditor.”
 They set about remaking the paper for what might well be a fight to the death.

 Rupert Murdoch had already acquired a reputation for audacity, but the Australian was his biggest gamble yet.
-The launch of the paper was announced in April, a few weeks after he had made an attempt to persuade Shakespeare to sell him the Canberra Times.
-Murdoch was “not greatly troubled” by Shakespeare’s refusal, Fairfax’s general manager Angus McLachlan later recalled, because he believed that “under the active competition of the Australian, the Canberra Times would either go out of business or fall into his hands.”
+The launch of the paper was announced in April, a few weeks after he had tried to persuade Shakespeare to sell him the Canberra Times.
+Murdoch was “not greatly troubled” by Shakespeare’s refusal, Fairfax’s general manager Angus McLachlan recalled, because he believed that “under the active competition of the Australian, the Canberra Times would either go out of business or fall into his hands.”

 The publicity machine was already ticking over.
 A generously illustrated hardcover booklet, circulated to potential advertisers, described the Australian as “the most exciting development in the newspaper world in many years.”
 More ominously for the Canberra Times, it promised that the new paper would serve Canberra readers “on a scale and at a level of quality never previously attempted in this country.”